reaper47/recipya/README.md

-# Recipe Hunter
+# Recipya

-Recipe Hunter is an application whose goal is to search for what you can cook with the ingredients in your fridge.
+Recipya is an application whose goal is to search for what you can cook with the ingredients in your fridge.
 In other words, it helps you know what you can cook with what you have when you are out of ideas.

 It works seamlessly with recipes in your [Nextcloud Cookbook](https://apps.nextcloud.com/apps/cookbook).